Mumps cases tied to Wilmington dance events rise

-PHILADELPHIA (WPVI) --The tally in a 2-state mumps outbreak tied to a pair of dance events at Wilmington's Chase Center continues to rise
+PHILADELPHIA (WPVI) --The tally in a two-state mumps outbreak tied to a pair of dance events at Wilmington's Chase Center continues to rise.

-Delaware health officials today say they have 11 confirmed cases among people from 1 to 35 years of age.
+Delaware health officials on Thursday said they have 11 confirmed cases among people from one to 35 years of age.

-Chester County's health department has 19 adult and pediatric cases, along with 2 pending cases.
+Chester County's health department has 19 adult and pediatric cases, along with two pending cases.

-Montgomery County has 2 confirmed cases, and a suspected cases.
+Montgomery County has two confirmed cases, and a suspected case.

-All among the 25-hundred people who attended 2 Mexican Dance social dance events on February 10th and March 3rd.
+All among the 2,500 people who attended two Mexican Dance social dance events on February 10th and March 3rd.

-What we're seeing here is following a national trend - a resurgence of the Mumps.
+What we're seeing here is following a national trend - a resurgence of the mumps.

 The Centers for Disease Control recorded 282 mumps cases in 2012.